A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - Do your shopping for US Open gear early in the tournament – stores run out of the popular sizes fast.

-- $25 General Admission tickets will be available for purchase on Friday for Friday-Sunday of finals weekend on Ticketmaster so fans can walk the grounds, see juniors and wheelchair finals, and watch Ashe matches on the big screens.
+- $25 Grounds Admission tickets will be available for Finals Weekend (Fri-Sun Sep 5-87 on this Ticketmaster page.
+Note: these grounds ticket options are not yet showing up on main Ticketmaster pages displaying the other stadium ticket options.
+You can’t access Ashe with these tickets, but you can walk the grounds, see juniors and wheelchair finals, and watch Ashe matches on the big screens.

-FINAL THOUGHT: “PAY IT FORWARD” WHEN YOU CAN!
+FINAL TIP: “PAY IT FORWARD” WHEN YOU CAN!!

 BOX 6 (INDEX): OUTLINE OF COMMON QUESTIONS AND IMPORTANT LINKS

 This post has gotten long over the years to include many more details, so I’ve created the outline below with shortcuts to help you find what you need more quickly.
-Below are shortcut links to key topics and FAQs I get most often:
+Click below for shortcut links to key topics and FAQs I get most often:

 WHERE TO BUY TICKETS: How to Get the Best Deal?
 Which sites can I trust?